 Using the focus fine-tuning interface of the focus tab.

-The AISair application includes a fine-tuning interface that is activated by pressing the magnifying glass.
+The ASIair application includes a fine-tuning interface that is activated by pressing the magnifying glass.
 The area framed in the green highlighted square is where the fine-tuning focus area will isolate.

 An Impressive User Experience